Ali Parsa

-Ali Parsadoust (commonly known as Ali Parsa) is a British-Iranian healthcare entrepreneur and former investment banker.
-He is the founder and CEO of digital healthcare company Babylon Health and the co-founder and former CEO of hospital operator Circle Health.
+Ali Parsadoust (commonly known as Ali Parsa; born 24 January 1965) is a British-Iranian healthcare entrepreneur and former investment banker.
+He is the founder and CEO of the bankrupt digital healthcare company Babylon Health and the co-founder and former CEO of hospital operator Circle Health.

 Career

 Early career

 Parsa was born in Rasht, Gilan Province, Iran to ethnic Persian middle-class parents.
 In 1981, he left Iran in the aftermath of the Iranian revolution.
 After teaching himself O and A-levels, he attended University College London (UCL), where he studied civil and environmental engineering and wrote for the student newspaper Pi.
 After completing his bachelor's degree in 1987, he continued at UCL, earning a PhD in engineering physics in 1995.
 During his studies Parsa co-founded Victoria & Gilan (V&G), a media promotion company for which he won the Royal Award for the Young Entrepreneur of the Year in 1993.
 Parsa sold V&G in 1995 to join Credit Suisse First Boston as an investment banker where he was hired by Stephen Hester, who later served as CEO of Royal Bank of Scotland.
 At Credit Suisse he led corporate finance.
 In 1997, he moved to Merrill Lynch where he spent two years in technology and UK investment banking.
 Between 1999 and 2001, Parsa continued at Goldman Sachs, where he was an executive director of the European technology banking team.